Job Title: Executive Assistant

 ABOUT THIS POSITION

-The Starting Wage range is $25.00–30.00/hour, based on qualifications and alignment with the Knowledge, Skills, and Abilities in this posting.
-This position is excluded from the BCGEU Collective Agreement due to the confidential nature of the duties and responsibilities.
+This is a permanent, full time position with normal working hours of 8:30–4:30, Monday to Friday; work is performed on-site at our 449 East Hastings location.
+The starting wage range is $25.00–$30.00/hour, based on alignment with the qualifications, knowledge, skills, and abilities listed.
+This position is excluded from the BCGEU Collective Agreement to the confidential nature of the duties and responsibilities.

 DUTIES AND RESPONSIBILITIES